Converters and Options¶

 It is also possible to write and register a custom converter for additional types, see below.

-objects and UDFs even though only one version may be shown.
+The samples below can be used with both xlwings.Range objects and UDFs even though only one version may be shown.

 Dictionary converter¶

 The dictionary converter turns two Excel columns into a dictionary.
-If the data is in row orientation, use transpose
+If the data is in row orientation, use transpose:

 >>> sheet = xw.sheets.active